 - (a) The level of detail required for a H&S plan will depend on how complex the workplace is (in particular, the number of contractors at the workplace at any one time) and the risks involved in the work.
-The plan must be easily accessible in a construction site and it must be clearly understood by management, supervisors & workers on construction site. - (b) The plan must be implemented, maintained and kept up to date during the construction of the project. - (c) The principal contractor should prepare a H&S plan that includes - project information; - client requirements for H&S management on the project; Environmental restrictions and existing on-site risks arrangements, imposed by others or developed by the principal contractor, to control significant site H&S risks; H&S file & project H&S review.
+The plan must be easily accessible in a construction site and it must be clearly understood by management, supervisors & workers on construction site. - (b) The plan must be implemented, maintained and kept up to date during the construction of the project. - (c) The principal contractor should prepare a H&S plan that includes - project information;

+by others or developed by the principal contractor, to control significant site H&S risks; H&S file & project H&S review.